teserakt-io/e4client-c/README.md

 $ ./e4clic tcp://test.mosquitto.org:1883 Alice
 !!! broker = tcp://test.mosquitto.org:1883
 !!! my client id = Alice
+Alice.e4p: No such file or directory
+!!!
+Persistence file set to Alice.e4p
+!!! key for e4/Alice zeroized
 !!! command topic = e4/Alice
 ```
+Note that a persistence file `Alice.e4p` is created in current directory.
+This contains all keys that the "Alice" client knows and will be loaded
+in subsequent invocations unless you delete it.
 The test client has a bunch of single-letter commands prefixed with
 exclamation mark (`!`):
 ```